Curated OER

 Does the Area of the Quadrilateral Change?

-Young scholars study area and quadrilaterals.
-In this multiplication and area lesson, students use Polystrip models to change rectangles to form different parallelograms.
-Young scholars find the area of the models use a Geometer...
+Students study area and quadrilaterals.
+In this multiplication and area activity, students use Polystrip models to change rectangles to form different parallelograms.
+Students find the area of the models use a Geometer Sketchpad to find...

 Curated OER